 • We evaluate sources ourselves, publish research findings and communicate the history of the town.

-• For school classes and interested groups, we offer guided tours of the archive and its "secrets" by prior arrangement.
+• We offer guided tours of the archive and its "secrets" for interested groups (including daycare groups and school classes of all ages) by prior arrangement.

-• School classes and study groups now also have the opportunity to work with original sources in a seminar room by prior arrangement and receive guidance and support from archive staff.
+• Daycare groups, school classes of all ages and study groups now also have the opportunity to work with original sources in a seminar room by prior arrangement and receive guidance and support from archive staff.
 Please contact us if you are interested.

 More